deogeen3-sys/Funnel-Analysis-Python/README.md

 ## 📌 Overview
 This project performs **Funnel Analysis** on user journey data to understand how users move through different stages of an e-commerce or product flow.
-It helps identify **drop-off points, conversion rates, and user behavior patterns** to improve overall conversion performance.

-The analysis is implemented using **Python (Pandas, Matplotlib, Plotly, Seaborn)** inside a Jupyter Notebook.
+The analysis is implemented using **Python (Pandas, Matplotlib, Plotly, Seaborn,plotly)** inside a Jupyter Notebook.

 ## 🎯 Problem Statement